 When I moved out of my parents’ house for the first time I was 23 years old.
-It was 2013 and I was moving with my girlfriend from Los Angeles to San Francisco.
+It was 2013 and I was moving out on my own with my girlfriend from Los Angeles to San Francisco.

 It was a bit scary for me.
 I was moving with basically no income and no job to one of the most expensive cities in America.